What is the purpose of this document?

 We will collect, store, and use the following categories of personal information about you:

-- Personal contact details such as name, telephone numbers, email addresses
+- Personal contact details such as name, telephone numbers, email addresses, school/place of work

 - Date of birth (environmental educators)